sfu-ireceptor/turnkey-service/README.md

 $ curl -X POST -H "accept: application/json" -H "Content-Type: application/x-www-form-urlencoded" "http://localhost:8080/v2/samples"
 ```

+This only gives back an empty array **[ ]** as a result, you say?

+Don't fret.
+We haven't loaded any data yet!
+We look at the task of data loading in the very next section.

 # Loading Data into the Node #

 This project links into a ['dataloader' submodule](https://github.com/sfu-ireceptor/dataloading-mongo)